sammoreton/ChatGPT-Custom-Instructions-Storage/README.md

 ## Usage

-1. Click on the extension icon in the Chrome toolbar.
-2. Add your custom instructions or queries.
-3. Access them anytime by clicking on the extension icon.
+With the chrome extension running, simply open the ChatGPT website and navigate to the custom instructions popup.

 ## Contributing